 What is optical encryption?

-This is where Ciena’s WaveLogic Encryption shines, by providing a cost-effective, simple-to-implement bulk-encryption solution that protects all in-flight traffic on the network as it spans the globe.
-It offers MyCryptoTool—a simple-to-use, dedicated encryption management end-user portal designed for distributed management of the network.
-This enables the owner of the critical data, the end-user, to independently manage the encryption security parameters and alarms of their 10G, 100G, or 200G encrypted services remotely.
+This is wherewhere Ciena’s proven WaveLogicTM Encryption solution shines, providing a flexible, cost-effective, simple-to-implement bulk-encryption solution that protects all in-flight traffic on the network as it spans the globe.
+For example, the Waveserver® Family of interconnect platforms provides wire-speed optical encryption leveraging AES-256-GCM, including an industry-first 800G solution enabling up to 6.4 Tb of encrypted capacity in just 2RU.
+Using the 6500 family of converged packet-optical platforms, operators can offer 10G, 100G, or 200G encrypted services with a simple-to-use, dedicated encryption management end-user portal designed for segregated distributed management of the network.
+This enables the owner of the critical data—the end-user—to independently manage the encryption security parameters and alarms of their encrypted services remotely.

 WaveLogic Encryption is purpose-built with the highest level of in-flight data security, offering the following key features:

 - Provides hardware-based always-on encryption that guarantees that all traffic is always encrypted 24X7

 - Offers external third-party certification to ensure that it is implemented with industry-standard algorithms, including a FIPS-certified AES-256 encryption engine

 - Seamlessly integrates into existing enterprise Public Key Infrastructures (PKIs) using X.509 certificate-based authentication, and supports Pre-Shared Key (PSK) authentication

 - Provides two distinct, independent sets of keys for authentication and data encryption functions

 - Leverages fast encryption key rotation interval down to the second

 - Deploys the highest-security cryptography algorithms available today, including Elliptic Curve Cryptography algorithms